-- 10.4.1 To designate the entire area of Markham as a Site Plan Control Area in accordance with Section 41 of the Planning Act. - 10.4.2 To pass a site plan control by-law under Section 41 of the Planning Act, which shall identify specific areas and/or types of development subject to site plan control or exempt from site plan control. - 10.4.3 That site plan control shall be used to achieve conformity with the policies of this Plan, secondary plans, heritage conservation district plans, the Oak Ridge Moraine Conservation Plan, and the Greenbelt Plan and address precinct plan and comprehensive block plan requirements, where appropriate, and established guidelines for a specific parcel or parcels of land. - 10.4.4 That prior to development being undertaken in the Site Plan Control Area, Council shall approve one or both of the following: - a) plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works to be provided in conjunction therewith and of all facilities and works required under 41(7)(a) of the Planning Act, including facilities designed to have regard for accessibility for persons with disabilities; - b) drawings showing plan, elevations and cross-section views for each building to be erected, except a building to be used for residential
+- To designate the entire area of Markham as a Site Plan Control Area in accordance with Section 41 of the Planning Act. - To pass a site plan control by-law under Section 41 of the Planning Act, which shall identify specific areas and/or types of development subject to site plan control or exempt from site plan control. - 10.4.3 That site plan control shall be used to achieve conformity with the policies of this Plan, secondary plans, heritage conservation district plans, the Oak Ridge Moraine Conservation Plan, and the Greenbelt Plan and address precinct plan and comprehensive block plan requirements, where appropriate, and established guidelines for a specific parcel or parcels of land.

-Through site plan control, Markham will review the design and layout of the buildings and development including building location, landscaping, parking, drainage, pedestrian and vehicular access, public realm, etc. to ensure compliance with Markham standards, by-laws and guidelines.
+Through site plan control, Markham will review the design and layout of the buildings and development including building location, landscaping, parking, drainage, pedestrian and vehicular access, public realm, etc. to ensure compliance with Markham standards, by-laws and quidelines.

 Comprehensive Block Plan subject to Area/Site Specific Appeal_No.
-24 (Issue 214) purposes containing less than 25 dwelling units, anywhere in the Site Plan Control Area including:
+24 (Issue 214)